uspki/policies/certificate-policy.md

 **Domain Name Registrar**: A person or entity that registers Domain Names under the auspices of or by agreement with: (i) the Internet Corporation for Assigned Names and Numbers (ICANN), (ii) a national Domain Name authority/registry, or (iii) a Network Information Center (including their affiliates, contractors, delegates, successors, or assigns).

-**Effective Date**: The date, as specified in Section 1.2.1, by which entities need to conform to the specified revision of this policy.
+**Effective Date**: The date, as specified in section 1.2.1, by which entities need to conform to the specified revision of this policy.

 **Embedded SCT**: An SCT delivered via an X.509v3 extension within the certificate.